 Posted on 6th September, 2017 by Nick Bowyer

-As part of our blended learning series, we explore how LEO is pushing the envelope for video-based learning, using broadcast-length drama to drive engagement with complex organisational issues.
+As part of our blended learning series, we explore how LEO Learning is pushing the envelope for video-based learning, using broadcast-length drama to drive engagement with complex organizational issues.

-In March 2017, LEO’s video production unit flew from the UK to South Africa to begin work on a lengthy film shoot for one of the world’s leading mining companies, Anglo American.
-What followed was the production of a broadcast-length drama, the ambitions for which went far beyond those of normal ‘corporate video’ – not only in terms of scale, but also as an enabler for behaviour change.
+In March 2017, LEO Learning’s video production unit flew from the UK to South Africa to begin work on a lengthy film shoot for one of the world’s leading mining companies, Anglo American.
+What followed was the production of a broadcast-length drama, the ambitions for which went far beyond those of normal ‘corporate video’—not only in terms of scale, but also as an enabler for behavior change.

 They wanted to explore the latest thinking around safety and highlight how complex systemic factors can affect safety at the front line.

-Both parties recognised that this kind of complex subject could not be addressed effectively through simple question activities or artificial signposting.
-The learning points would instead need to be embedded in a textured and credible story – one that could be used to generate discussion across the organisation.
+Both parties recognized that this kind of complex subject could not be addressed effectively through simple question activities or artificial signposting.
+The learning points would instead need to be embedded in a textured and credible story, one that could be used to generate discussion across the organization.

 So together, we set out to do something almost unheard of in the world of L&D: we flew halfway around the world to film a full broadcast-length drama video that would dive deeper into the root causes of safety issues than any online learning intervention had done before.

-Using a longer-form, broadcast format for the drama video enabled LEO to achieve more meaningful exploration of the complex issues that Anglo American wanted to address.
+Using a longer-form, broadcast format for the drama video-enabled LEO Learning to achieve more meaningful exploration of the complex issues that Anglo American wanted to address.

 The key themes are explored through the fictional story of an investigation into a fatality at a mine in South Africa.
 Here we meet the story’s protagonist, a site manager who is struggling to come to terms with the real causes of the death of one of the workers.